"The call to courage begins with vulnerability."

 A Prayer to Close

 Where we are wasting away — in our bodies, our relationships, our finances, our sense of self — renew us inwardly, day by day.
 When the ground shakes, let us not reach for the performance.
-Let us reach for you, and for each other.
+Let us reach for you, and for the men beside us.

-Teach us appropriate vulnerability — the discernment to know what room we're in, what moment it is, what is ours to carry and what is ours to offer.
+Teach us appropriate vulnerability — the discernment to know what room we're in, what season it is, what is ours to carry quietly and what is ours to offer out loud.
 And give us the courage to be the one who goes first.
 The one who breaks the seal.
-The one who tells the truth so that the man next to us doesn't have to carry his in silence anymore.
+The one who tells the truth so the man sitting next to him doesn't have to carry his alone one more morning.

 We pray for every man reading this who is running on a broken leg.
-Who is limping on the good side so no one pulls him out.
+Who is limping on the good side so no one pulls him out of the race.
 You see the blood beneath the skin.
 You know the verse he needs.
 Meet him there.
 Hold him.
 Strengthen him.
 Uphold him with your righteous right hand.

 And may we never forget: the call to courage begins with vulnerability.

-In Christ's name, who was strong and weak, courageous and broken, authority and sacrifice —
+In the name of Christ — who was strong and weak, courageous and broken, full authority and complete sacrifice —

 Amen.